 There is always time to play by ear; we regularly include improvisation, composition, jazz and pop as part of becoming a rounded and spontaneous musician.

 Although I specialise in intermediate and advanced classical grades I welcome students of any level and with any stylistic preference who bring enthusiam and determination to their lessons and practice sessions.
+Lessons are also available over video conferencing.

 One-off Lessons or Mock Exams